maikschneider/bw_focuspoint_images/Documentation/Index.rst

 For developers
 ==============

-The table :file:`sys_file_references` becomes extended by the field :file:`focus_points`.
+The table :file:`sys_file_references` becomes extended for the field :file:`focus_points`.
 This field is used to save the settings made in the backend editor in json format.

 To use the editor in other content elements with FAL images, use the following TCA to activate the palette: